datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-Go to Format on the menu and then Conditional Formatting.
+Go up to Format on the menu and then Conditional Formatting.
 You’ll get this little dashboard that you see on the right.
 There’s three options here and they're all are aware of what the date is today.
 All three of these are going to operate differently tomorrow and they will have operated differently yesterday as well.

 I am going to use Date is.
 What I am actually looking for is all of the items that were made in the last week.